 How to descale a coffee machine

-Removing the limescale from a coffee maker – in other words descaling it – is important to stop it getting blocked or leaking.
+Removing the limescale from a coffee maker – in other words descaling it – is important to stop it leaking or getting blocked.
 More sophisticated machines might warn you when this task is due, but whether the machine has an indicator or not, it does need descaling regularly.
 The more you use the machine, and the harder the water where you live, the more frequently it will need descaling.

 If your machine were to stop working completely, or become noisy, or fail to make coffees as well as it did before, this is the first job to tackle, too.

-What can be used to descale a coffee machine?
+What can I use to descale a coffee machine?

 Bear in mind that some descalers are designed for all types of coffee machine, but others are specific to a particular type, for example pod coffee machines, so check the descaler description as well as your coffee machine manual.
-We'd recommend the following:
+Some of our favourites are below.